Creatures of Habit

 For any children that you care for do you;

-When i take you for a sleep - do i follow the same ritual every time - change your nappy, wrap you in my arms and sway gently as i sing you a quiet lullaby on the way to the room; lay you gently in the bed on your back, smile at you and say "sleep well e hoa", place the blanket gently over your body with my hand on your heart, take a deep breath, turn and walk out of the room?
+When I take you for a sleep - do I follow the same ritual every time - change your nappy, wrap you in my arms and sway gently as I sing you a quiet lullaby on the way to the room; lay you gently in the bed on your back, smile at you and say "sleep well beautiful baby", place the blanket gently over your body with my hand on your heart, take a deep breath, turn and walk out of the room?

 For any children that you care for do you;

-- Carry out care routines in the same order everyday?
+- Carry out their care routines in the same order everyday?

 - Do the same things, in the same order during care times?

-When i take you for a sleep - do i follow the same ritual every time - change your nappy, wrap you in my arms and sway gently as i sing you a quiet lullaby on the way to the room; lay you gently in the bed on your back, smile at you and say "sleep well e hoa", place the blanket gently over your body with my hand on your heart, take a deep breath, turn and walk out of the room?
+When I take you for a sleep - do I follow the same ritual every time - change your nappy, wrap you in my arms and sway gently as I sing you a quiet lullaby on the way to the room; lay you gently in the bed on your back, smile at you and say "sleep well beautiful baby", place the blanket gently over your body with my hand on your heart, take a deep breath, turn and walk out of the room?

 Empty space, drag to resize